Can you survive pitching multiple times in a single day?

 In an ideal world, you can take an agent out to lunch and enjoy a nice leisurely conversation about your book.
 But in real life, that’s not what you get.
 The process of pitching is fast-paced and if you’re giving it all you’ve got, you’ll feel exhausted after it’s over.
 Depending on the conference you attend, you’ll pitch in either of these two scenarios:

 - At a pitch slam at a larger conference, there are more writers than agents in the room at any given time.
 That means: One, you have to wait your turn.
 Two, you get three minutes, that’s 180 seconds, to deliver your logline and hook an agent.
 Given these logistics, there’s no guarantee you’ll meet with all the agents you’re interested in.
-In fact, you many only get to meet with only half of them.
+In fact, you’ll likely meet with less than half of them.

 - Scheduled pitch sessions at a smaller conference will often allow ten minutes to pitch a single agent.
 Ten minutes feels luxurious compared to the three minutes you get at a “pitch slam” at larger conferences.
 And you schedule (and pay for) individual sessions in advance, meaning you’re guaranteed to meet with an agent during a designated time slot.
 No lines.
 No elbowing your way through a crowd.

 For surviving either scenario, it all comes down to your preparation.
 Have you researched the agents you want to meet?
-Is your logline tight?
+Is your logline tight and compact?
 Does it speak to your novel’s central conflict?
 Does it provide an emotional hook?
 Have you practiced saying it aloud to others?

 #2 – Prepare for Q&A after you deliver your logline